 Gakuo is a village elder in Kiang’ombe.
 He’s lived there so long that he is a household name.
-Many years ago, Gakuo was severely injured in a vehicle accident and not being able to afford medical care, he was left with disabling injuries.
+Many years ago, Gakuo was severely injured in a vehicle accident and could not afford medical care, leaving him with disabling injuries.

 Copyright 2018, Ameena Project.
 Ameena Project is a nonprofit, 501(c)3 listed under Tumaini Ventures, Inc. Tax ID: 26-4182208.
 BRIDGE ID: 6933808754.